Home > Cupcakes > Small Batch Black Forest Cupcakes

 That is where these black forest cupcakes will take you.
 Super moist chocolate cupcakes topped with a fresh cherry compote, fluffy whipped cream, and the idyllic cherry on top.

-Why You Should Make These Black Forest Cupcakes
+What Makes These Black Forest Cupcakes Better

 Single black forest cupcake with a bite on a small white plate.

 The original Black Forest Cake recipe comes from Germany.
-There are different claims on the origination of the name – after the actual Black Forest Mountain range; a German booze; the guy that claims he invented it and his residence proximity to the Black Forest.
+There are different claims on the origination of the name – after the actual Black Forest Mountain range; a German booze; the guy that claims he invented it and his residence’s proximity to the Black Forest.

 Regardless of where the name comes from, the combination of flavors is magical.
 Chocolate + Cherries + Whipped Cream = cake deliciousness.
 Or, if you are looking for the same flavor combo in a dessert other than cake, try the black forest chia pudding or black forest overnight oats.